zaphosting/docs/docs/redm-steam-web-api-key.md

 set steam_webApiKey "YOUR_KEY_HERE"
 ```

 Finally, you can restart your server.
 Your Steam Web API key will be loaded the next time your server has fully started.
-You have successfully added a Steam Web API Key into your RedM gameserver!
+You have successfully added a Steam Web API Key into your RedM game server!